alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 Much like we combined IPFS and Filecoin in the past (when building [Space](http://space.storage/), for example) to achieve things like user-controlled storage, but where users have Ethereum-based accounts, or can have web-based IPFS storage where keys are protected and decentralized thanks to [GunDB](https://gun.eco/).

-We believe that marrying them both to Dfinity in the future, could open up amazing opportunities for creating performant and distributed content networks.
-A couple of things that we’re excited about is having **dual-hosting, on IPFS and Dfinity,** or on IPFS systems running on Dfinity itself; which we are exploring.
+We believe that marrying them both to the Internet Computer in the future, could open up amazing opportunities for creating performant and distributed content networks.
+A couple of things that we’re excited about is having **dual-hosting, on IPFS and the Internet Computer,** or on IPFS systems running on that network itself; which we are exploring.

-## The Next Steps: Wrapping it up 🚀
+## Next Steps: Wrapping it up 🚀

-This deep dive into the Internet Computer, and first batch of releases in Fleek of Dfinity features has helped us get our hands dirty, and really understand the potential behind it and what it could mean for the Open Web.
+This deep dive into the Internet Computer, and first batch of releases in Fleek features for it has helped us get our hands dirty, and really understand the potential behind it and what it could mean for the Open Web.

 We’re pumped and as confident as ever, that reaching **fully decentralized, trustless, and user-controlled** services is not only possible, but the technology for it is already here, peeling off a bazillion of the remaining trust layers that today affect web services, Dapps, and more complex platforms that can’t be fully decentralized yet because they rely on services like AWS.

-It’s month 3 on the year, and we have already announced Space, [the Space SDK](https://blog.fleek.co/posts/introducing-space-sdk-release), [Filecoin Archiving](https://blog.fleek.co/posts/filecoin-archiving-backup-fleek-sites-and-storage), [Fleek Storage V2](https://blog.fleek.co/posts/fleek-storage-is-out-of-beta-v2-release), **and now our first steps into Dfinity**, and a future transition to a decentralized and user-controlled version of our platform that looks as bright as ever.
+It’s month 3 on the year, and we have already announced Space, [the Space SDK](https://blog.fleek.co/posts/introducing-space-sdk-release), [Filecoin Archiving](https://blog.fleek.co/posts/filecoin-archiving-backup-fleek-sites-and-storage), [Fleek Storage V2](https://blog.fleek.co/posts/fleek-storage-is-out-of-beta-v2-release), **and now our first steps onto the Internet Computer**, and a future transition to a decentralized and user-controlled version of our platform that looks as bright as ever.

 We told you **2021 in the Open Web was going to be AWESOME** 🔥